-The risk of Wastewater Treatment Works Dry Weather Flow Compliance is not significant for 2020 but is predicted to increase to very significant in 2050, shown in Figure 3.
-This is because the predicted DWF in 2050 is expected to exceed the current permit.
+The risk of Wastewater Treatment Works Dry Weather Flow Compliance is moderately significant for 2020 but is predicted to increase to very significant in 2050.
+This is because the average annual dry weather flow for 2017, 2018 and 2019 has been between 80% and 100% of the current permit, shown in Figure 3.
+This is because the predicted DWF in 2050 might exceed the current permit.